ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 These represent how the values change over time.

 #### Control the scene with a ViroController
-With all of the above we can create an awesome scene but we can't interact with it yet.
+With all of the above, we can create an awesome scene but we can't interact with it yet.
 The [ViroController](https://docs.viromedia.com/docs/virocontroller) provides us the ability to interact with our scene.
 ```xml
 <ViroController